-This transport which is pretty much all that is visible from the outside the top so it doesn't actually contact or support the sear, at least not normally.
+This The Hige Treps, which is pretty much all that is visible from the outside.
+The invest a fire thousandths ? charance at the top so it doesn't actually contact or support the sear, at least not normally.
 Because it bears no load, it can operate very smoothly, opposed only by a light, fixed spring.